iyobo/jollofjs/packages/isvalid/README.md

 ##### Len validator
 Type: `Number` or `String`

 This ensures that an array has a specific number of items.
 This can be either a number or a range.
-The validator throws an exception if the array length is outside the specified range.
+The validator throws an exception if the array length is outside the specified range(s).

-Example 1 shows an array that should have exactly 2 elements:
+Example 1 shows an array that should have exactly 2 items:

     {
         type: Array,